-Another relevant factor would be if better traffic data were now available, especially if such data would allow a more sophisticated analysis of existing or future congestion.
-A permanent traffic counter has been in place on Little Pine Island at the western edge of Matlacha for over ten years, collecting traffic data 24 hours a day all year; no changes have been made to this counter.
+Another relevant factor would be better data or improved analytical methods for measuring congestion.
+A permanent traffic counter has been in place on Little Pine Island near Matlacha for over ten years, collecting traffic data 24 hours a day all year; no changes have been made to this counter.
 As to methods of interpreting this data, a more sophisticated method for analyzing the capacity of a road has become commonplace since 1989, but its basic assumptions are less relevant for Pine Island Road through Matlacha than the previous method, and no entity has attempted to collect enough specialized traffic data to properly apply it in Matlacha.
-It has been suggested that the new methodology might indicate that Pine Island Road has a significantly greater capacity than the previous methodology, but the most recent Lee DOT results on Estero Boulevard suggest only 10% higher capacity using the new methodology.
+It has been suggested that the new methodology might indicate that Pine Island Road has a greater capacity than the previous methodology, but the Lee DOT results using the new methodology on Estero Boulevard might indicate the contrary.

 Regardless of the ultimate determination of the full capacity of Pine Island Road, Policy 14.2.2 was clearly contemplated to begin slowing development approvals on Pine Island at pre-determined points in time, that is, when traffic reached 80% and 90% of what was determined to constitute dense but stable flow (known as LOS "D").
 Those points were not set to occur at 80% and 90% of full capacity of the road (LOS "E"), but an earlier time, in a clearly stated effort to "recognize and give priority to the property rights previously granted by Lee County for about 6,800 additional dwelling units...."
-No technical factors or changes since
+There has been no evidence presented or discovered in the course of this planning process that any factors have occurred since 1989 that would justify changing the 810/910 thresholds in Policy 14.2.2.

-&lt;sup>11 EAR [evaluation and appraisal report] for Future Land Use, May 1994, section III, pages III-16 and III-17.
+10 EAR [evaluation and appraisal report] for Future Land Use, May 1994, section III, pages III-16 and III-17.